 I love the “dots” on this white bowl.
 I bought 3 last fall at a flea market.
 This one holds all my chargers.

-I used these little round dishes from the kitchen for holding paper clips, rubber bands, clips and post~it notes.
-Rimming top edge with more washi tape made all the different between dreary and diva.
+I used these little round dishes from the kitchen for holding paper clips, rubber bands, clips, and post~it notes.
+Rimming the top edge with more washi tape made all the difference between dreary and diva.
 I especially am smitten with that ruler.

 My older daughter gave me this mouse pad for Christmas.
 Pink with gold polka~dots ~ how perfect.